In Japan, there is a custom of going to shrine for the new year call "Hatsumode."

 This shrine has a history of 150 years.

-During the first season, there are stalls such as takoyaki.
+During the "Hatsumode" season, you can find many street shops such as takoyaki.